Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 func azure functionapp publish $functionApp
 ```

-This step assumes you have installed the functions core tools mentioned in the Before you begin section.
 If at this stage, you get an error : Can't find app with name $functionApp, just give it a few more seconds for the deployment to complete.

 The package file will be created and deployed to your function app: